Track 3: Creating Web Reports

 - Task 4: Preview the Report in Web Report Studio

-- Select Logi Report Designer in the Logi Report folder on the Start menu to start Designer.
+- Select Logi Report Designer in the Logi Report folder on the Start menu to open Designer.

 Designer displays the main window and shows the Start Page by default.
 Close the Start Page.

 - Navigate to File > Open Catalog.

 - In the Open Catalog File dialog box, browse to select the JinfonetGourmetJava.cat catalog file in

 <install_root>\Demo\Reports\JinfonetGourmetJava, then select Open.
 Select Yes in the Warning dialog box.

 Designer displays the Catalog Manager.
 Close it because we do not use it in this lesson.

 - Navigate to File > New > Web Report.
 Designer creates a blank web report with a one-cell tabular.